What are the Largest Sole Proprietorships in the world?

 What are the statistics on sole proprietorship success rates?

-According to the Bureau of Labor Statistics, approximately 20% of sole proprietorships fail within the first year, while around 50% fail within the first five years.
+According to the Bureau of Labor Statistics, about 20% of sole proprietorships fail within the first year, and around 50% fail within the first five years.

-However, these statistics vary depending on the industry and the specific circumstances of each business.
+These statistics vary depending on the industry and specific circumstances of each business.

 What industries are common for sole proprietorships?